zavolanlab/mirflowz/README.md

 be aligned seperately against the genome and transcriptome.
 For increased fidelity, two seperated aligners, [Segemehl][segemehl] and our in-house tool [Oligomap][oligomap], are used.
-All the resulting alignments are merged such that only the best alignments of each read are kept (smallest edit disntance).
+All the resulting alignments are merged such that only the best alignments of each read are kept (smallest edit distance).
 Finally, alignments are intersected with the user-provided, pre-processed miRNA annotation file using [`bedtools`][bedtools].
-Countes are tabulated seperately for reads consistent with either miRNA precursors, mature miRNA and/or isomiRs.
+Counts are tabulated seperately for reads consistent with either miRNA precursors, mature miRNA and/or isomiRs.

-The schema below is a visual representation of the rules building up the workflow and how they are related:
+The schema below is a visual representation of the individual workflow steps and how they are related:

 > ![rule-graph][rule-graph]

 ## Contributing

-_MIRFLOWZ_ is an open-source project which relies on the community contributions.
-You are welcome to participate in the form of bug reports, feature requests, discussions, or fixes and other code changes.
+_MIRFLOWZ_ is an open-source project which relies on community contributions.
+You are welcome to participate by submitting bug reports or feature requests, taking part in discussions, or proposing fixes and other code changes.

 ## License